deepslayer/Modular-State-Machine-for-DreamBot/How-To/How-To-Implement-MSM-Framework.md

 ### Prerequisites

-Make sure that you have DreamBot set up, along with the `Framework` package setup under your 'src' folder.
+Make sure that you have DreamBot set up, along with the `Framework` package setup under your `src` folder.

 ---